Showing posts with label president. Show all posts

 Jimmy Carter's Boyhood Home

-We walked past the Carter tennis court, the windmill water pump, old gas pump next to the store that was owned and run by the Carter Family.
+We walked past the Carter tennis court, the windmill water pump, and the old gas pump next to the store that was owned and run by the Carter Family.

 We walked past the Winds of Change marker, the Carter family garden, which grew velvet beans, black-eyed peas, sweet potatoes, collard greens, and peanuts.